lifeodyssey/obsidian-hexo-auto-update/README.md

 - [ ] Unit test, integration test and related CI for the code quality.
 ## Installation
 ### Pre-requisites
+In this plugin, we need to repository.
+One is the source file repository, and the other is the blog repository.

+The blog source file repository is the repository that you use to store your blog source file.
+It could be private.
+And another repository is used to store the compiled static web file.
+Please follow the [GitHub pages](https://pages.github.com/).

 ### GitHub Actions setup
 ### Obsidian setup